Get immigration help you can trust. Book a consultation with one of Moving2Canada’s recommended Canadian immigration consultants.

 Advertisement

-This guide highlights what you need to know about Express Entry category-based draws for trades workers.
+This guide is for Express Entry applicants looking for information about category-based draws for trades workers.

-As a refresher: Canada’s category-based Express Entry draws allow the government to invite candidates based on specific attributes, with an emphasis on work experience.
-For trades workers, this means eligibility often depends on experience in certain high-demand trades roles.
+Canada’s category-based Express Entry draws allow the government to invite candidates based on specific attributes, with an emphasis on work experience.
+For trades workers, this means eligibility often depends on experience in certain high-demand trades roles like electricians, Painters, mechanics and drillers, among others

 Keep reading for insights into the latest draws and how they impact trades professionals looking to immigrate to Canada.